michaellzc/photo-radar/README.md

 > Please drive safely.

-Problematically accessible photo radar data in Canada.
+Photo radar location data in Canada.

 ## Why does this project exist?